TEXT-S&P summary: DirectRoute (Limerick) Finance Ltd.

 -- Although the NRA provides a traffic guarantee (that is, paying any shortfall in cash generation up to a specified level), it does not guarantee cash flow available for debt service.
 Sharply lower-than-anticipated traffic volumes, combined with a failure to meet asset-availability obligations or higher-than-anticipated operating costs, for example, could result in the senior annual debt service coverage ratio (ADSCR) falling below 1.0x, despite the NRA guarantee.

 -- The consequential effects of exposure to traffic risk.
-The currently lower-than-expected traffic volumes have weakened the project revenues compared with those anticipated at financial close.
+The continuing lower-than-expected traffic volumes have weakened the project revenues compared with those anticipated at financial close.

 -- Continuing weak economic conditions in Ireland.
 We think these conditions could lead to permanently lower traffic volumes compared with those anticipated at financial close.